Swollen buds and the honest calendar for lakeside maples and oaks

 Quick notes worth sending with a contact form

-• Species if you know it, height guess if you do not
+- Species if you know it, or a height guess and a bark close-up if you do not

-• Which side of the house or dock you stood on for photos
+- Which side of the house or dock you stood on for the photos

-• Whether buds look delayed on one whole section of crown
+- Whether buds look delayed on one whole section of the crown